omerfarukz/WebBen/README.md

 # WebBen[chmark]

 Yet another http benchmark tool written in .NET 6.0.
 Declarative and easy to use.
 Execute test cases and compare the results.
 Parallelize the execution of test cases.
+Run on mac, linux and windows.

 ## Install
 ```shell